forged-ui/support/README.md

 Once you're happy, you can `yarn package` again to distribute to your team.

 Please be aware the more you modify the code - the tricker merging upstream changes will be!
 So keep an eye on things.

+## Known Issues

+- **Use delete() to clear values** - Some people have experienced an error mentioning  You can just dismiss this and add your API key, this should then go away until we've found out why!
+- **Missing Reconnect Confirmation** - When clicking Reconnect, a notification should be displayed.
+- **MetaScrape Error** - When a website is inaccessible MetaScrape shouts really loudly, will be looking to hadnle this.

 ## Anything Else?